Fursan al-Joulan: 2019 skirmish with Israel

+Commander's visit to Israel

 On 4 October 2019, STEP News Agency's correspondent in southern Syria, Raji al-Qassim, reported that the former military commander of Fursan al-Joulan, Khaled Nassar, nicknamed "Abu Rateb", returned to Jubata al-Khashab after he entered Israeli territory for treatment before the recent battles in northern Syria about a year and three months ago.
 The correspondent continued by saying that Nassar has not returned from Israel for the past period, but returned about a week ago, with the aim of conducting a settlement process with the Syrian regime and that he held meetings with officers affiliated with the Sa'sa Military Security Branch.

+Killing of founder in Venezuela

 On 19 November 2024, the leader and founder of the Fursan al-Joulan, Moaz Nassar, was killed by unknown assailants at his workplace in Venezuela, South America.
 Enab Baladi's correspondent in Quneitra reported that mosques in the town of Jubata al-Khashab broadcast the news of Nassar's death and called for funeral prayers.
-According to Moaz Nassar's relatives, he was living in Venezuela with his family, and worked in a restraurant with his son Suhaib, and he was killed after unknown assailants stormed the restaurant where he works and shot him directly in the morning.
+According to Moaz Nassar's relatives, he was living in Venezuela with his family, and worked in a restaurant with his son Suhaib, and he was killed after unknown assailants stormed the restaurant where he works and shot him directly in the morning.
 A Nassar's relative, who lives in Quneitra, added that Nassar left Syria in mid-2018, after the regime and Russia took control of the region as part of the "settlement" agreement that took place in southern Syria at the time.
-The relative added that Nassar evacuated from Syria to Israel with his family along with other leaders of the opposition factions, and settled in Israel for about two years, but left after he refused to obtain Israeli citizenship, and then settled in Venezuela.
+The relative added that Nassar evacuated from Syria to Israel with his family along with other leaders of the opposition factions, and settled in Israel for about two years, but left after he refused Israeli citizenship, and then settled in Venezuela.